 - Climate Change: The changing temperatures and current patterns of the world's oceans are dangerous for penguins.
 These pelagic birds depend on currents for hunting, and warmer temperatures not only alter the currents and change where fish and krill can be found, but also melt Antarctic ice, reducing prime breeding space for several penguin species.

 - Oil Spills: Because penguins spend the majority of their lives at sea, oil spills and other oceanic pollution can be devastating.
 Even a small amount of oil can disrupt plumage weatherproofing, leaving a penguin susceptible to hypothermia.
 The birds will preen excessively while attempting to remove the oil, but ingesting the toxins can be poisonous.
-Oil spills especially threaten African penguins because their most concentrated populations overlap trade shipping lanes, but all penguins suffer from water pollution.
+Oil spills especially threaten African and little penguins because their most concentrated populations overlap trade shipping lanes, but all penguins suffer from water pollution.

 - Tourists: While there are many reputable tours that offer penguin viewing experiences while safeguarding the birds, unlicensed or unauthorized tours and tourists who do not respect visitation guidelines can stress and disturb penguins, even causing them to abandon their chicks and nests or leave ideal habitat for locations that are even more dangerous and where survival is more uncertain.